kragen/peg-bootstrap/peg.md

 That’s 66 lines of code,
 constituting a compiler
-that could compile itself into JavaScript, if only it worked.
+that can compile itself into JavaScript, if you have a way to execute it.

 Bootstrapping to JavaScript
 ---------------------------

-Well, to actually execute this compiler-compiler, you need a version already running, so you can compile the compiler-compiler to JavaScript.
+But, to actually execute this compiler-compiler, you need a version already running, so you can compile the compiler-compiler to JavaScript.